gdbooks/TileBasedGamesInOpenTK/DepthBuffer.md

 With this code in place, every time you press the **Y** button the depth buffer will be saved next to the Asets directory and solution file.

 ###Explicit Depth Buffer

+The task at hand is to figure out how to sort tiles, enemies, characters and items; then to apply Z values directly.
+Right now we don't have controll of the z buffer directly, which is why i updated the